 Median Home Price

 The median list price for single-family, detached homes in Calgary is trending around $478,000.
-By contrast, the median list price for condos is about $226,111, and the median list price for town homes is $319,000.
+By contrast, the median list price for Calgary condos for sale is about $226,111, and the median list price for Calgary townhomes is $319,000.

 Average sale prices for homes in Calgary vary greatly by neighbourhood.
 Two of the most popular neighbourhoods in Alberta real estate, Elboya and Whitehorn, have average sale prices of $517,000 and $298,000, respectively.
 Another popular yet expensive neighbourhood is Bel Aire, with an average sale price of $2.5 million.

 The Red Carpet neighbourhood, which is seeing a slowdown in real estate activity, has an average sale price of $90,750.
 The Cliff Bungalow neighbourhood has also seen a slowing in real estate activity, with an average sale price of $448,358.

 Studio apartments in Calgary rent for between $750 and $1,000 a month on average.
 Two-bedroom apartment rents average $800 to $2,000 a month, depending on location and square footage.
 Three-bedroom apartments or townhomes go for between $1,200 and $2,800 a month.